-- (1) The chief of police, or person performing the functions thereof, of any town, city, or city and county and the sheriff of any county may, when in his opinion the same is required to quell disturbances or riots or in any other situation wherein he deems that an emergency exists within his jurisdiction, request the chief of police or person performing the function thereof of any other city, town, or city and county or the sheriff of any other county to assign officers or deputy sheriffs under their respective commands to perform temporary duty within the jurisdiction of such requesting chief of police or sheriff and under the direction and control of such requesting chief of police or sheriffs under such terms and conditions as shall be agreed upon between the requesting and assigning chiefs of police or sheriffs.
-Such officers or deputy sheriffs shall, while so assigned and performing duties subject to the direction and control of the requesting chief of police or sheriff, have the same power within the jurisdiction of the requesting chief of police or sheriff as do regular officers or deputies, as the case may be, of such requesting chief of police or sheriff. - Where, under the provisions of section 29-1-206, a county or municipality in this state enters into an intergovernmental agreement for reciprocal law enforcement with a bordering county or with a municipality within a bordering county that is located in another state, the law enforcement agency head of either county or municipality may, pursuant to the provisions of such intergovernmental agreement, request the law enforcement agency head of the other county or municipality to assign deputy sheriffs or other peace officers to perform law enforcement duties within the jurisdiction of such requesting law enforcement agency head and under such terms and conditions as are stated in the intergovernmental agreement.
-Prior to such assignment, such deputy sheriffs or other peace officers shall obtain recognition as peace officers in this state as provided for in section 29-1-206.
-Such deputy sheriffs or other peace officers shall, while so assigned and performing duties subject to the direction and control of the requesting law enforcement agency head as do regular deputies or other peace officers of such requesting law enforcement agency head.
+- The chief of police, or person performing the functions thereof, of any town, city, or city (1) and county or of a state institution of higher education employing a peace officer in accordance with article 7.5 of title 24, C.R.S., and the sheriff of any county may, when in his or her opinion the same is required to quell disturbances or riots or in any other situation wherein he or she deems that an emergency exists within his or her jurisdiction, request the chief of police or person performing the function thereof of any other city, town, or city and county or at another state institution of higher education employing peace officers in accordance with article 7.5 of title 24, C.R.S., or the sheriff of any other county to assign officers or deputy sheriffs under their respective commands to perform temporary duty within the jurisdiction of the requesting chief of police or sheriff and under the direction and control of the requesting chief of police or sheriff under the terms and conditions as shall be agreed upon between the requesting and assigning chiefs of police or sheriffs.
+The officers or deputy sheriffs shall, while so assigned and performing duties subject to the direction and control of the requesting chief of police or sheriff, have the same power within the jurisdiction of the requesting chief of police or sheriff as do regular officers or deputies, as the case may be, of the requesting chief of police or sheriff. - (2) Where, under the provisions of section 29-1-206 (1), a county, municipality, or state institution of higher education, in this state enters into an intergovernmental agreement for reciprocal law enforcement with a bordering county or with a municipality within a bordering county that is located in another state, the law enforcement agency head of either county or municipality or of the state institution of higher education may, pursuant to the provisions of the intergovernmental agreement, request the law enforcement agency head of the other county or municipality or state institution of higher education to assign deputy sheriffs or other peace officers to perform law enforcement duties within the jurisdiction of the requesting law enforcement agency head and under the terms and conditions as are stated in the intergovernmental agreement.
+Prior to an assignment, the deputy sheriffs or other peace officers shall obtain recognition as peace officers in this state as provided for in section 29-1-206 (1).
+The deputy sheriffs or other peace officers shall, while so assigned and performing duties subject to the direction and control of the requesting law enforcement agency head, have the same power within the jurisdiction of the requesting law enforcement agency head as do regular deputies or other peace officers of the requesting law enforcement agency head.